-5.4 Alternative international markets for western rock lobster
+5.4 Alternative international markets for Western Rock Lobster

-China, the most significant market for Australia's tropical, southern and western rock lobster, reduced market access in November 2020.
+China, the most significant market for Australia's Ornate, Southern and Western Rock Lobster, reduced market access in November 2020.
 In order to address the industry's vulnerability to a single dominant customer, alternative markets need to be developed.
 A good place to start is by looking at the markets' history.
 Processors and marketers launched investigations into export markets that are known to have taken reasonable volumes of lobster in the past.
 WRL developed an information package outlining the key potential markets prospectively capable of absorbing the expected lobster supply.
 The information pack characterizes each market in terms of the grade and type of lobster preferred, the form (cooked or live) and the typical unit prices paid over the past 20 years.
 WRL analysed available trade data for the past 24 years (1996 to 2019) with the aim being to highlight major alternative final markets and the volume and form of product they have historically preferred.
 The following is a summary of the early part of Western Rock Lobster's "Understanding the Markets" initiative.

-Western rock lobster exports were at levels around 10,000 tonnes per year through the 1990's up until 2007.
-At that time catches (and exports) dropped, the industry was restructured to a quota system and the commercial catch (and exports) gradually increased from around 5,000 tonnes to the present 6,600 tonnes per year.
+Western Rock Lobster exports were at levels around 10,000 tonnes per year through the 1990's up until 2007.
+At that time catches (and exports) dropped, the industry was restructured to a quota system and the commercial catch (and exports) gradually increased from around 5,000 tonnes to the present 7,300 tonnes per year.

-The most significant exports of western rock lobster over the past 24 years have been to Japan, United States of America, Taiwan, Singapore; and Vietnam, Hong Kong and Macao and China.
-The most important fact to note is that while the first 5 of these may have been significant markets in the past, none have accounted for meaningful volumes of western rock lobster in the last five to ten years as the trade shifted to be almost entirely directed to China.
+The most significant exports of Western Rock Lobster over the past 24 years have been to Japan, United States of America, Taiwan, Singapore; and Vietnam, Hong Kong and Macau and China.
+The most important fact to note is that while the first 5 of these may have been significant markets in the past, none have accounted for meaningful volumes of Western Rock Lobster in the last five to ten years as the trade shifted to be almost entirely directed to China.

-The historical trade figures for Vietnam, Hong Kong and Macao need to be treated with some circumspection because these destinations were, in the past, mostly staging destinations for product whose final destination was mainland China.
+The historical trade figures for Vietnam, Hong Kong and Macau need to be treated with some circumspection because these destinations were, in the past, mostly staging destinations for product whose final destination was mainland China.
 The introduction of the China-Australia Free Trade Agreement in recent years brought about the reduction and eventual cessation of this indirect trade, as lobster were imported directly into China.
-This was set against the backdrop of China ever-increasingly being the final destination for western rock lobster exports.
+This was set against the backdrop of China ever-increasingly being the final destination for Western Rock Lobster exports.